The negative in English

 - This is the right road, isn't it ?

 - We'll get to the airport on time, won't we.

-- You managed to get everything on the shopping
+- You managed to get everything on the shopping list, haven't you ?

 - We must give them a nice present, mustn't we ?

-- We'll be able to get our money back if it
+- We'll be able to get our money back if it breaks, won't we ?

-Return to Grammar index
+Return to English Grammar index